 Size: 3.32 million acres

-Description: Beaverhead-Deerlodge is the largest of Montana’s national forests, embracing eight separate mountain ranges with miles of streams and lakes.
+Description: Spanning across much of southwest Montana, from the West Big Hole to the Madison Range, Montana's largest national forest encompasses eight mountain ranges and lies in eight southwest Montana counties.
+With towering mountains, vast backcountry, and broad valleys, the forest contains some of Montana’s wildest and most rugged country, and provides some of the best wildlife habitat in the state.
 The forest includes a mix of high alpine zones, grass range, old-growth forest and wetlands.
-The Anaconda-Pintler Wilderness area resides in this forest as well as a portion of the Lee Metcalf Wilderness.
-The Beaverhead has a natural beauty with high, sheer peaks covered in thick forests dropping to broad stream valleys.
-The wilderness areas are classic alpine country in a forest where much of the land is gentle hills of grass and sage.
+The Anaconda-Pintler Wilderness area resides in this forest, as does a portion of the Lee Metcalf Wilderness.
+High, sheer peaks covered in thick forests and painted with broad stream valleys give this forest its has a natural beauty.
+This forest's Wilderness areas are classic alpine country, with much of the forestland being gentle hills of grass and sage.

 Bitterroot National Forest